xukmin/viterbi/README.md

 Convolutional Encoder and Viterbi Decoder
 =========================================

-Author: Min Xu <xukmin at gmail.com>
+Author: Min Xu (xukmin at gmail dot com)

 This program implements both a Convolutional Encoder and a Viterbi Decoder.